 Letter from the President

-We talk about soccer practice and schoolwork and playdates.
-We recount milestones and mischief and the mayhem of life with four kids.
+We talk about soccer practice and schoolwork and screen time.
+We discuss milestones and mischief and the mayhem of life with four kids.
 And woven into all this are our hopes for our children and the values we try to pass along.

 We talk to our kids about the importance of honesty.
 Not just what is said, but equally what is done.
 Fulfilling promises.
 Taking responsibility.